octo-technology/awscli-saml-sso/README.rst

 2. opens a headless web browser to fulfil SSO authentication through your identity provider, asking you to input username, password and MFA
 3. retrieve attached AWS roles and ask you to choose role you would like to assume
 4. provide a ``saml`` profile in ``/home/.aws/credentials`` filled with temporary credentials

+You can see what is happening in the web browser by appending ``--show-browser`` (headless mode is not used)

 After a successfull run with identiy provider nickname `MyTenant`, you can run this to avoid any prompt other than MFA